-- You must develop a proposal for one of the design briefs. - You must submit your work on a maximum of seven A3 sheets (or equivalent), including the pre-populated research pro forma and the planning for manufacture pro forma. - You must label each A3 sheet with your name, Scottish Candidate Number and page number, for example page 1 of 7. - All the sheets must be single-sided, except the pre-populated research pro forma which will be double-sided. - The work you submit must be your own. - There are no restrictions on the resources you can access.
+- You must develop a proposal for one of the design briefs. - You must submit your work on a maximum of seven A3 sheets (or equivalent), including the research pro forma and the planning for manufacture pro forma. - You must label each A3 sheet with your name, Scottish Candidate Number and page number, for example page 1 of 7. - All the sheets must be single-sided, except the research pro forma which will be double-sided. - The work you submit must be your own. - There are no restrictions on the resources you can access.
 You can use books, notes or the internet if you need to. - You must manufacture your proposal for your 'assignment practical', therefore your proposal must allow you to demonstrate your practical skills. - You need to produce suitable evidence for the skills being assessed.
 The following table provides guidance to help you generate appropriate evidence.

-Skill What you have to do Notes Analysing a brief Complete the specification using the information gained from the research provided Your specification should be detailed in order to help you develop a proposal.
+Skill What you have to do Notes Analysing a brief Carry out research into a range of issues appropriate to the brief, using appropriate research techniques Complete the specification using the information gained from the research Your evidence for this skill should be contained in your research pro forma (you may use both sides).
+Your research must be aimed at your chosen brief.
+Your research should be aimed at gathering information which can be included in the specification.
+Your research evidence may be in the form of sketches, notes, text, graphs, or pictures.
+Your specification should be detailed in order to help you develop a proposal.
 Your specification points should be added to the specification on the pro forma.
 Generating ideas Generate a range of ideas which address the specification and are creative and original Your evidence for this skill can be sketches or photographs of models.
-You can use idea-generation techniques.
+You may use idea-generation techniques.
 You should aim to generate a large number of ideas quickly - your sketches or models may be rough at this stage.
-You can clarify your ideas by adding written comments.
+You may clarify your ideas by adding written comments.
 Developing ideas Develop ideas towards a proposal by: exploring ideas refining ideas applying knowledge and understanding of design applying knowledge and understanding of materials and manufacture Your evidence for this skill can be annotated sketches, drawings, or photographs of models.
 Your exploration should consider a wide range of alternatives.
 Your refinement should be aimed at producing a detailed proposal suitable for manufacture.
 You should use the specification to help you explore and refine ideas.
 You can display your knowledge and understanding through your sketches, drawings and models, and clarify through your written comments.
 Your knowledge must be used to help you develop the proposal.
 You will not receive marks for simply listing facts.